eddieberklee/android-calendar-todo/README.md

     OR * Adding an item should expand the day section
   * Enter doesn't work on an actual device - only on computer keyboard

+Quick Bugs
+  * Hiding nothing shouldn't show that border for the summary text

+Swipe Bugs:
+  * Setting a maximum for swiping too much to the right

 Problems:
   * Expanded/collapsed state is confusing (not apparent, no indicators)